Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 A sudden burst of peach-colored light from behind caught her attention.
 She whipped her sword out from her scabbard just in time to meet the edge of a sharp blade.

-“I see that you’re not just some fair maiden,” Renee noted as he pushed against her sword with his own as he rose to a stand.
-His free hand was gloved with a familiar metal contraption that was faintly humming with fading peach light.
+“I see that you’re not just some fair maiden,” Renée noted as he pushed against her sword with his own and rose to a stand.
+Both of his hands were gloved with familiar metal contraptions that were faintly humming with fading peach light.

 Maria gasped.
 “Are you a Conjuror?”

-Renee winked before he flicked his gloved hand and brought it to his blade.
+Renée winked before he flicked a gloved hand and brought it to his blade.
 There was another flash of peach-colored light, and the weight of his blade suddenly fell away.
 Maria stumbled forward slightly at the sudden loss of resistance but brought her blade up just in time to block the thrust of an ornate dagger aimed at her gut.

 “Madame, I would appreciate it if you would stop doing tha—”

 At the strange sound, Maria turned her attention to the stream.
 She lowered her weapon and stared in awe.
 The river was bubbling and flowing backwards, glowing faintly with flecks of violet light.
 She threw a quick look in Renée’s direction to see if he was somehow involved in the oddity but found that he was staring too—not at the river, but at the area behind her.
 His eyes were wide, his mouth ajar.

 And then she heard it.
 A rumbling.
 Almost like the growl of an animal.
 A beast.
 A growl so loud that the ground beneath her feet began to tremble.